jmansar/wavexlr-on-linux-cfg/README.md

 However, because Wave XLR is recognized by the system as a standard USB audio device, some of its functionality seems to be accessible on Linux.

-This README documents my experience with getting the device to work on my machine.
+This README details my experience with getting the device to work on my machine.

 > **Disclaimer**: The instructions and information on this page are unofficial and not endorsed or supported by device manufacturer - Elgato.
 > The content of this page is based on my personal experience and may not work in all cases.
-> I cannot guarantee their accuracy or reliability.
+> I cannot guarantee the accuracy or reliability of the information provided.
 Use at your own risk.
 No warranties or guarantees, express or implied, are provided.

 ## Issues